kafka-ops/julie/docs/futures/what-principal-management.rst

 Principals Manager Providers
 -----------

-As a user of KTB you can select witch providers to use, they could be for example Confluent Cloud or SASL/SCRAM (once `#2 <https://github.com/kafka-ops/kafka-topology-builder/issues/2>`_ is implemented), the tool will contact the server and manage the user creation.
+As a user of KTB you can select which providers to use, they could be for example Confluent Cloud or SASL/SCRAM (once `#2 <https://github.com/kafka-ops/kafka-topology-builder/issues/2>`_ is implemented), the tool will contact the server and manage the user creation.

 In the current version you can only use the Confluent Cloud provider.